 10: Sequence the roll out of new features / sections

 Don't launch all features of the new intranet at once.
 Instead, plan to expose new tools and sections on a quarterly basis.
 This will help keep the scope of the intranet launch manageable and let you communicate with users about the intranet on a regular basis.
-This approach can smoothly transition a long intranet launch into an ongoing program.

 11: Plan content pruning and maintenance